Ultraviolet spectroscopy reveals a hot and luminous companion to the Be star+black hole candidate MWC 656: Signs of the companion in the UV

 \subsection{High-ionisation wind lines}

 Beyond \ion{He}{ii}, the spectra show several high-ionisation species, shown in Fig.~\ref{fig:spec_uv_zoom}.
-The \ion{N}{v\,$\lambda\lambda$1239, 1243} doublet exhibits prominent P Cygni profiles, especially near quadrature, with blue-shifted absorption and red-shifted emission components.
-This is suggestive of a hot, radiatively driven wind.
-Although \ion{Si}{iv\,$\lambda\lambda$1393, 1402} and \ion{C}{iv\,$\lambda\lambda$1548, 1551} lines do not show clear emission components, they exhibit sloped blue-shifted absorption troughs indicative of wind outflows, especially at $\Phi=0.38$ and $0.92$.
+The \ion{N}{v\,$\lambda\lambda$1239, 1243} doublet exhibits prominent P Cygni profiles, especially near quadrature, with blueshifted absorption and redshifted emission components.
+This suggests a hot, radiatively driven wind.
+Although the \ion{Si}{iv\,$\lambda\lambda$1393, 1402} and \ion{C}{iv\,$\lambda\lambda$1548, 1551} lines do not show clear emission components, they exhibit sloped blueshifted absorption troughs indicative of wind outflows, especially at $\Phi=0.4$ and $0.94$.
 These wind features coincide with an interstellar absorption component.

-The \ion{Si}{iv} and \ion{C}{iv} lines can arise from superionisation in B-star winds, typically interpreted as the result of shock-generated X-rays that raise ionisation levels above those expected for the stellar temperature \citep[e.g.][]{Puls+2008}.
+The \ion{Si}{iv} and \ion{C}{iv} lines can arise from super-ionisation in B-star winds, typically interpreted as the result of shock-generated X-rays that raise ionisation levels above those expected for the stellar temperature \citep[e.g.][]{Puls+2008}.
 Such effects are common in Be stars and explain their stronger UV wind lines compared to non-emission B stars \citep{Grady+1987, Prinja1989}.
 Indeed, incorporating the observed level of X-rays into our 21\,kK Be-star model reproduces the absorption components of the \ion{Si}{iv} and \ion{C}{iv} resonance lines.
-However, even accounting for superionisation, \ion{N}{v} P-Cygni emission is only observed in the most luminous Be stars earlier than B1 \citep{Kogure_Hirata1982,Rivinius+2013}.
+However, even accounting for super-ionisation, \ion{N}{v} P-Cygni emission is only observed in the most luminous Be stars earlier than B1 \citep{Kogure_Hirata1982,Rivinius+2013}.
 As discussed in Sect.~\ref{sec:discussion_comparison}, no comparable \ion{N}{v} emission is seen in other Be stars of similar type to MWC~656.
 Producing such features in MWC~656 therefore requires either a substantially hotter ionising source or an unusually high X-ray luminosity.

 Figure~\ref{fig:model_xrays} illustrates how the strength of \ion{N}{v} in the Be star model responds to increasing X-ray flux.
 At MWC 656's observed X-ray luminosity ($L_\mathrm{X} \sim 10^{30}$\,erg\,s$^{-1}$), no detectable \ion{N}{v} emission is produced.
 Only at X-ray luminosities exceeding $10^{32}$\,erg\,s$^{-1}$ -- two orders of magnitude above the observed level -- do the synthetic spectra show \ion{N}{v} features comparable to observations.
 In addition to being incompatible with the quiescent state of the system, these high X-ray flux models also produce strong \ion{C}{iv} and \ion{Si}{iv} emission lines that are not observed in MWC~656, creating additional inconsistencies with the data.
 Here, we kept the Be star mass-loss rate fixed to the value derived in Sect.~\ref{sec:BeStar}; increasing $\dot{M}$ could in principle enhance \ion{N}{v}, but would also produce \ion{Si}{iv} and \ion{C}{iv} emission components, which are not seen.
 Therefore, X-ray heating of the Be star wind seems an unlikely explanation for the observed UV features.
 Instead, the observed \ion{N}{v} doublet and the contributions to \ion{He}{ii} and \ion{C}{iv}, are more naturally explained by the presence of a hot, luminous companion and its associated wind.